-“Pat Hemingway Hall is a leader who has had a distinguished career in the healthcare field,” said Randolph Cowen, Chair of MSU Foundation Board of Directors.
+“Pat Hemingway Hall is a leader who has had a distinguished career in the healthcare field,” said Randolph Cowen, Chair of MSU Foundation.
 “Her expertise is beneficial to the Foundation and MSU, particularly in areas of healthcare partnerships and joint ventures.”

 Hemingway Hall spent 23 years working for HCSC – the nation’s largest mutual health insurance company that oversees Blue Cross and Blue Shield in Illinois, Montana, New Mexico, Oklahoma, and Texas.

 Before HCSC, Hemingway Hall started her career as an ICU nurse and later held several positions in healthcare insurance and consulting.
 She later became the president of Blue Cross and Blue Shield of Texas (BCBSTX) in 1993.
 After serving in Texas, Hemingway Hall held the position as executive vice president of HCSC’s internal operations.
 In 2008, she became president and CEO of HCSC.